Bots. They are taking over, and I for one welcome our bot overlords!

 See Santa’s Little Twitter Bot for an example of using Tone Analyzer in a bot.

 A FAQ (Frequently Asked Questions) bot is one which can answer lots of different commonly asked questions, but it doesn’t tend to go into any depth or further interaction.
 Of course an FAQ bot could be extended to have follow up questions or additional interactions, but it’s primary aim is to provide simple quick answers.

 Long tail is how you handle topics that your bot hasn’t been trained to deal with.
 For example, if you have a bot that is used for controlling things in your car, and the driver asks about how to check the oil level, then the bot could pass that onto a system that is loaded with the car’s manual and can search through it for relevant information.

-The IBM Watson Retrieve and Rank service can help with this.
+The IBM Watson Discovery service can help with this.